GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Ensuring Security**

-Challenge: New vulnerabilities constantly emerge, increasing security risks.
+**Challenge:** New vulnerabilities constantly emerge, increasing security risks arising from cyber attacks.
+These can be resolved by the following strategy:
-Strategy:

 Security Training – Keep teams updated on best security practices.

-Automated Code Analysis – Use tools to detect vulnerabilities early.

-Penetration Testing – Regularly test applications for security flaws.
+Penetration Testing – software engineers can regularly test applications for security flaws.

 **Maintaining Work-Life Balance**

-Challenge: Tight deadlines and heavy workloads can lead to burnout.
+**Challenge:** Tight deadlines and heavy workloads can lead to burnout thus reduced social life.
+This can be resolved by the following:
-Strategy:

-Time Management – Use productivity tools to set realistic deadlines.
+Time Management – Software Engineers can use productivity tools to set realistic deadlines and meet their end goals.

-Healthy Work Culture – Encourage breaks, flexible schedules, and a balanced workload.

-Team Support – Foster a culture where workload concerns can be openly discussed.